 3. Take a stroll around charming downtown Winter Park

 The quaint community of Winter Park is a beautiful place to spend an afternoon.
 Park Avenue, the city’s Main Street, is lined with both eclectic and upscale boutique shops.
-Asides from popping in and out of unique shops and enjoying the historical charm and old-fashioned cobblestone streets, Winter Park always has an interesting lineup of events.
+Asides from popping in and out of unique shops and enjoying the historical charm and old-fashioned cobblestone streets, Winter Park always has an interesting lineup of events to look forward to.

 There is no need to shell out big bucks shopping to have a great time.
 Browse through hundreds of books at Writer’s Block Bookshop, grab a cup of coffee at Barnie’s, or head over to Central Park, a large park right in the city center.
 Check out the Winter Park Farmers Market, held every Saturday from 7am-1pm, and Popcorn Flicks, a free movie series held in Central Park on the second Thursday of each month.

 And, if you do not mind shelling out a few bucks, the Winter Park scenic boat tour really is worth the small $15 fee.